The diamond of coffee makers – De'Longhi Dinamica Plus

 The Dinamica Plus froths your milk first and adds the coffee later.
 This means that you get a fair bit more separation and less of a smooth, all-over integration of the coffee and milk.
 If you give it a stir, you break the foam, but it solves the problem.

-Having milk wait for the espresso can make the froth dissolve and loose structure, so I was taught to pull the shot first.
+Having milk wait for the espresso can make the froth dissolve and lose structure, so I was taught to pull the shot first.
 However, you won’t be doing any coffee art, so the milk texture doesn’t matter too much.

 For a cappuccino, I had to use the third, most frothy, setting.
 Again, the spout churned out lovely light, smooth, frothy milk before adding coffee.
 The milk was nice and silky and the coffee was sweet, but it was stronger than a cappuccino should be.
-Luckily, you can adjust the milk and coffee ratios on the customisable screen.
+Luckily, you can adjust the milk and coffee ratios on the customizable screen.
 I did this, tried again, and the machine immediately mastered my preferences.
 After frothing, the milk spout auto cleans, spitting out some cloudy water.
 I was quick to move my coffee away, but don’t let it catch you out, spoiling your cappuccino.

 Hot water taps can spit quite a lot, but this was a clean, steady stream that was easy to use.
 The integrated milk container is a user-friendly design.
 You can keep it in the refrigerator when it’s not in use and then clip it into the machine when you need it.
 You shouldn’t ever touch the metal of a milk wand directly, they’re the source of some nasty burns on baristas, but when I did skim the milk nozzle, it was warm and not scalding.